 Habitat and Housing for Milk Snakes

-Big Apple Pet Supply notes baby milk snakes can live in an enclosure that is as small as ten gallons, but adult milk snakes will need a habitat that is 20 to 70 gallons.
+Baby milk snakes can live in an enclosure as small as ten gallons, but adult milk snakes will need a habitat that is 20 to 70 gallons.
 Use aspen shavings, coconut fiber bedding, or reptile bark to line the cage, and use an external heat source to provide a temperature gradient from 78 to 95°F and a humidity of 40 to 60 percent.

 Milk Snake Feeding Requirements

-Rat snakes are closely related to corn snakes, and share many of the characteristics that make the corn snake a good pet.
-A rat snake is a good pet because it is active during the day, has a docile temperament, and is easy and safe to handle.
+Rat snakes (Elaphe obsoleta) are closely related to corn snakes, and share many of the characteristics that make the corn snake a good pet.
+A rat snake is a good pet because it is active during the daytime hours when you are, has a docile temperament, and is easy and safe to handle.